NEON’s Portals at The Public Tobacco Factory

-What: The exhibition Portals curated by Elina Kountouri, Director, ΝΕΟΝ and Madeleine Grynsztejn, Pritzker Director, Museum of Contemporary Art Chicago featuring works by 59 artists from 27 countries including 15 new works commissioned by NEON.
+What: Make time to take in NEON’s exhibition Portals curated by Elina Kountouri, Director, ΝΕΟΝ and Madeleine Grynsztejn, Pritzker Director, Museum of Contemporary Art Chicago featuring works by 59 artists from 27 countries including 15 new works commissioned by NEON at the impressive Public Tobacco Factory Complex.

 The exhibition Portals opens to the public on 11 June in the renovated spaces of the former Public Tobacco Factory – Hellenic Parliament Library and Printing House – as part of the collaboration between the Hellenic Parliament and NEON.
 Portals features work by 59 artists from 27 countries including 15 new works commissioned by NEON.